Adam Liszt: Adult work life

-An attempt by Liszt to continue as a student of philosophy at the University of Pozsony ended in the first year due to financial reasons.
+An attempt by Liszt to continue as a student of philosophy at the Royal Academy in Pressburg (today Bratislava) ended in the first year due to financial reasons.
 He had to look for a job, and in 1798 became a clerk at the Esterházy estate in Fraknóváralja (today Forchtenstein, Austria).
 After two years, Liszt was transferred to Kapuvár where he was missing the musical atmosphere at Kismarton (today Eisenstadt, Austria).
 He started to compose music and dedicate it to the Prince in order to be transferred back to the Western part of Sopron County.
 Only in 1805 did he finally succeed in getting a job at the court in Kismarton.
 The years in Kismarton were his happy years.
 In his spare time, he played cello in the orchestra led by Johann Nepomuk Hummel, the successor of Haydn, and had the opportunity to work with many musicians who came to Kismarton to perform, including Cherubini and Beethoven.
 This happy time ended when Liszt was transferred to the Esterházy estate of Doborján (today Raiding, Austria) in 1809, as an overseer of the herd of about 50,000 sheep (Rentmeister der Fürstlich Esterházyschen Schäferei).
 Doborján, only 30 miles from Kismarton, was a rather provincial place.

 Marriage

-While visiting his father in Nagymarton (today Mattersburg, Austria) in the summer of 1810, Liszt met Anna Lager who had recently moved from Vienna to Nagymarton.
+While visiting his father in Nagymarton (today Mattersburg, Austria) in the summer of 1810, Liszt met Anna Lager, daughter of baker Matthias Lager (1715–1796) and his second wife Francisca Lager, nee Schumann (1751–1797), who had recently moved from Vienna to Nagymarton.
 Their marriage took place in the parish of Lók (today Unterfrauenhaid, Austria) on 11 January 1811.

 The only child of the couple, Franz Liszt, was born on 22 October 1811.
-Liszt's father Georg wrote to prince Esterházy in 1812 that Adam had 3 more children, but there is no other documentation about this, and it seems unlikely.
+Liszt's father Georg wrote to prince Esterházy in 1812 that Adam had three more children, but there is no other documentation about this, and it seems unlikely.